Living with your diagnosis - what's next?

 Tracking glucose levels has always been important in effectively managing diabetes.
-Over the past 20 years, this has been made easier with the advent of continuous glucose monitors (CGMs) and Flash monitors, which uses sensors to continuously measure your glucose levels.
+Over the past 20 years, this has been made easier with the advent of continuous glucose monitors (CGMs) and flash glucose monitors (FGM), which uses sensors to continuously measure your glucose levels.

 By tracking your insulin at the same time as your glucose levels, you will be able to compare the amount and timing of your insulin dosing with your glucose data.
 All of this data can be recorded at any time of the day or night, and during your various activities.
 Having this information at your disposal, holds many benefits, as you and your diabetes team can:

 You are the most important individual in your diabetes care team, but you are not alone.
 When the doctor and / or nurse who make up your diabetes care team has access to your glucose measurements and insulin dosing, they can support you in making more informed decisions on how to best manage your glucose levels.